DNS Lookup

 What are the different types of DNS lookups?

-The DNS lookups are divided into two main types.
-Forward DNS lookups and Reverse DNS lookups:
+The DNS lookups are divided into two of the following types.

 Reverse DNS Lookups: They are used to find the hostname associated with an IP address using the PTR record stored in the DNS servers.